incrediblesound/Jump-Into-JavaScript/references/libraries.md

 [Backbone](http://backbonejs.org/) is an oldy but a goody, a tried and true framework for building web apps.

+[Three.js](http://threejs.org/) is a framework for building 3D games and visualizations in the browser.

 [A database of JavaScript libraries](https://www.javascripting.com/)